Pathways to interpreting

 Interpreting takes a lot of practice — both to acquire the skills and to maintain them.

 NZSTI offers webinars, seminars and workshops for interpreters as part of their professional development programme.
-You will find a list of current courses here and can also purchase recorded webinars.
+A list of interpreting courses offered in New Zealand can be found here.

 Interpreting in New Zealand